Last updated: June 17, 2026

 2. Identification of the copyrighted work claimed to have been infringed.

-3. Identification of the material that is claimed to be infringing (including URL or other information sufficient to locate the material).
+3. Identification of the material that is claimed to be infringing (including URL or other information sufficient to locate the material on our infrastructure).

 4. Your contact information (name, address, telephone number, and email address).